timofeysie/loranthifolia/README.md

 Next, we need a service to get single item, and a back button.

-## Starting the app and parsing WikiData and WikiMedia
+## Starting the app and parsing Wikipedia

 Using [this tut by Mike Hartington](https://mhartington.io/post/ionic-4-alpha-test/) as a starting point for an Ionic 4 alpha 7 app.
 ```